Skip to content

 Preparing the Yarn

 Color-matched wool is readied for weaving.
-Each skein is checked for strength and consistency — the palette for both rugs comes together here.
+Each skein is checked for strength and consistency—the palette for both rugs comes together here.

-Dyed yarn palette
+Dyed yarn palette prepared for the Jude design

 Step 4